-There is lots of confusion about the differences between these two separate but similar entities available to those individuals who wish to operate for the betterment of the community.
+There is lots of confusion about the differences between charities and nonprofit entities available to those individuals who wish to operate for the betterment of the community.

-The short answer to the difference between the two options is that if the businesses focus on gaining donations from individuals and companies to support a segment of the community with the ability to provide donation receipts, it is more likely that this corporation would seek to be charitable.
+The short answer to the difference between registered charities and nonprofit organizations is that if the businesses focus on gaining donations from individuals and companies to support a segment of the community with the ability to provide donation receipts, it is more likely that this corporation would seek to be charitable.

 It has become increasingly important for individuals operating either a not for profit or charitable business to establish the business legally.
 As a leading support to the not for profit community to start and maintain an incorporation for organizations in Canada, we offer the following general information to help you determine different aspects of incorporating either a not for profit or charitable organization in Canada.

 First, let’s clarify the commonly used names for both not for profit or charitable organizations.

 A Not-For-Profit corporation can also be known as:

 - Non-business entity

 - Voluntary organization